-Katigrahais one of the disorders affecting Kati region where Vata gets imbalanced in its own sthana.
-According to Gadanigraha when Vata is affected by Ama and gets located in Kati pradesh; it exhibits the symptoms of Katigrahaviz.
-Graha (stiffness)and Ruja(pain)in Kati (lower back). ^[1] Acharya Sharangadharahas also laid stress on Katigraha and has included this disease under the head of NanatmajaVatavyadhi.^[2]
+Katigraha is a disease that affects the Kati region and causes Vata to become imbalanced in its own sthana.
+According to Gadanigraha, when Vata is impacted by Ama and lands in Kati pradesh, it manifests Katigraha symptoms such as Graha (stiffness) and Ruja (pain) in Kati pradesh (lower back).
+[1] Katigraha was also emphasised by Acharya Sharangadhara, who placed it under the heading of NanatmajaVatavyadhi.
+[2]

 Katigrahais often compared with chronic low back pain due to similarity in clinical manifestations.
-Lumbar Spondylosis is a similar disease which is diagnosed as back pain induced by spine movement and associated with stiffness.^[3] Chronic low back pain is diagnosed when pain lasts more than 12 weeks and accounts for almost 50% of total back pain costs.
-Risk factors include obesity, females, old age, history of back pain and restricted spinal mobility due to any other reason.^[4]Various studies have been performed with low back pain as a major complaint, in which Vataghna and Vatakaphaghna measures including both oral medication as well as Panchakarma procedures displayed highly significant results in all the subjective and objective parameters of Katigraha.Panchakarmaincludes proceduresnamely Vamana, Virechana, Niruha Basti, Anuvasana Basti and Nasya.But, along with these there are vital purvakarma viz.
-Snehana and Svedana which are also part of Shadvidhaupkrama^[5] and therefore are both, purva as well as pradhana karma in various disorders including Vatavyadhi.^[6]
+Lumbar Spondylosis is a similar disease which is diagnosed as back pain induced by spine movement and associated with stiffness.[3]
+Chronic low back pain is diagnosed when pain lasts more than 12 weeks and accounts for almost 50% of total back pain costs.
+Risk factors include obesity, females, old age, history of back pain and restricted spinal mobility due to any other reason.[4]Various studies have been performed with low back pain as a major complaint, in which Vataghna and Vatakaphaghna measures including both oral medication as well as Panchakarma procedures displayed highly significant results in all the subjective and objective parameters of Katigraha.Panchakarmaincludes proceduresnamely Vamana, Virechana, Niruha Basti, Anuvasana Basti and Nasya.But, along with these there are vital purvakarma viz.
+Snehana and Svedana which are also part of Shadvidhaupkrama[5]and therefore are both, purva as well as pradhana karma in various disorders including Vatavyadhi.[6]

-Amongst these, Svedana is one which is defined as one which relieves one of Stambha, gaurava, sheeta and also produces Sveda (Sweat).^[7] While explaining its benefits, Acharya Charaka states that it induces sweating, relieves one of pain, stiffness, heaviness and brings softness in the body.^[8] While Acharya Sushruta states that it helps in achieving improved mobility of the joints which have stiffness.^[9] Itis indicated in diseases of many systems like respiratory, neuromuscular diseases, musculoskeletal system such as Gridhrasi, Stambha (stiffness), Khalli etc.^[10] and also found useful in Ankylosing spondylitis^[11], Osteoarthritis^[12], Sciatica^[13].
+Amongst these, Svedana is one which is defined as one which relieves one of Stambha, gaurava, sheeta and also produces Sveda (Sweat).[7]
+While explaining its benefits, Acharya Charaka states that it induces sweating, relieves one of pain, stiffness, heaviness and brings softness in the body.[8]
+While Acharya Sushruta states that it helps in achieving improved mobility of the joints which have stiffness.[9]
+Itis indicated in diseases of many systems like respiratory, neuromuscular diseases, musculoskeletal system such as Gridhrasi, Stambha (stiffness), Khalli etc.[10] and also found useful in Ankylosing spondylitis[11], Osteoarthritis[12], Sciatica[13].

 Out of various classification of svedana, Sagnisveda is one where there is direct contact of Agni and is of 13 types viz.
-Sankara, Prastara, Nadi, Parisheka, Avagaha, Jentaka, Ashmaghna, Karshu, Kuti, Bhu, Kumbhika, Kupa and Holaka.^[14] Other major classification of Svedana include, according to the area/ part(s) of the body involved i.e.Ekanga (one part of body) and Sarvanga (whole body).^[15]
+Sankara, Prastara, Nadi, Parisheka, Avagaha, Jentaka, Ashmaghna, Karshu, Kuti, Bhu, Kumbhika, Kupa and Holaka.[14]
+Other major classification of Svedana include, according to the area/ part(s) of the body involved i.e.Ekanga (one part of body) and Sarvanga (whole body).[15]

-Many studies have been done on effects of localized treatments on Katigraha, Katishula etc. e.g. "Katibasti with RasnadiTaila along with Shunthi-Erand Yoga" were found to be very effective in the management of Katishoola.^[16]; use of Churnapindasvedain Katigraha was also found to have significant results. ^{[17], [18]}Churnapindasvedais a type of rukshasankarasvedawhich vatakaphaja is beneficial in or samavataja diseases.^[19]Ashmaghnasveda (Charaka)^[20]/ GhanshmaSveda (Vagbhatta)^{[21],[22]} is one of the major svedana procedures which is especiallybeneficial in Sama vataja and vatakaphaja diseases.^[23] In its traditional form Ashmaghnasvedais a type of sarvangasveda, in which a stone slab of the size of height of a person is used to induce sarvangasveda and is one of the mahana(strong)svedana karma.^[24] This treatment is not being used frequently due to various reasons like tedious and prolonged process, needing a lot of medicinal resources and manpower thereby increasing the cost of treatment due to which it is gradually becoming a lost treatment modality.
+Many studies have been done on effects of localized treatments on Katigraha, Katishula etc. e.g. "Katibasti with RasnadiTaila along with Shunthi-Erand Yoga" were found to be very effective in the management of Katishoola.[16]; use of Churnapindasvedain Katigraha was also found to have significant results.
+[17], [18]Churnapindasveda is a type of beneficial vatakaphaja rukshasankarasvedawhich is in or samavataja diseases.[19]Ashmaghnasveda (Charaka)[20]/ GhanshmaSveda (Vagbhatta)[21],[22]is one of the major svedana procedures which is especiallybeneficial in Sama vataja and vatakaphaja diseases.[23]
+In its traditional form Ashmaghnasvedais a type of sarvangasveda, in which a stone slab of the size of height of a person is used to induce sarvangasveda and is one of the mahana(strong)svedana karma.[24]
+This treatment is not being used frequently due to various reasons like tedious and prolonged process, needing a lot of medicinal resources and manpower thereby increasing the cost of treatment due to which it is gradually becoming a lost treatment modality.